Capsaicin Kick: Unpacking the Weight Loss Benefits of Hot Sauce

-A man is looking at a bottle of Tabasco hot sauce and wondering it it's good for weight loss.
+A man is looking at a bottle of Tabasco hot sauce, wondering if it's good for weight loss.

 Can I Use Hot Sauce to Lose Weight?